 King University seeks to foster a campus ethos that stresses the importance of exploration, personal initiative, character and integrity, collegiality, humane instincts, aesthetic sensitivities, and leadership.
-This requires an environment of mutual respect and responsibility.
+This requires an environment of mutual respect and responsibility regardless of campus location (Bristol, Knoxville, etc.) or modality (face-to-face or online).
 Whether we are students, faculty, or staff, we have a right to be in a safe environment, free of disturbance, and civil in all aspects of human relations.